Seek Returns logo

 Min

-ES vs. ETR: A comparison of their P/B Ratio against the Regulated Electric industry benchmark.
+ES vs. ETR: A comparison of their Price-to-Book Ratio (MRQ) against the Electric Utilities industry benchmark.

 Valuation at a Glance